-(f) Extensometers of the Bovey, Ewing, Unwin, Martens, Mar-
+(f) Extensometers of the Bovey, Ewing, Unwin, Martens, Marshall and other types.

 (g) Portable cathetometers, and also a large cathetometer specially designed and constructed for the determination of the extensions, compressions and deflections of the specimens under stress in the testing machines.